Category: Computer Skill Test

 Competitor Limit: 2 Entries per chapter

-• Test materials will be mailed to the chapter adviser prior to the designated testing dates.
+• Test materials will be emailed to the chapter adviser prior to the designated testing dates.

 • Participants will test on a computer at their local school on one of the designated testing dates.

-• All students entered in the event from a school must test on the same date at the same time.
+• All students who entered the event from a school must test on the same date at the same time.

 • Any appropriate software may be used.